CarlosTheran/NautilusTutorial/creating executing a pod/kubectl_pods.md

 *         nautilus   nautilus   http://cilogon.org/serverA/users/51474921   <YOUR NAME SPACE>
 ```

+* Let's create our pod with the requirements established in  *tensorflow-pod*.
 Please download the file [tensorflow-pod](https://github.com/CarlosTheran/NautilusTutorial/blob/main/creating%20executing%20a%20pod/tensorflow-pod.yaml)
 , which is an example of a *pod* and save it on your pods folder.

-* Let's create our pod with the requirements established in  *tensorflow-pod*

 ```
 kubectl create -f tensorflow-pod.yaml